Documentation Index

 cloudhadoop-set-acg1_ko

-Enter the example sampling table and data into the created Cloud DB for MySQL.
+Enter the example sample table and data into the created Cloud DB for MySQL.

 Note